Mario Kart 64: Reception

+Mario Kart 64 received "generally favorable" reviews according to the review aggregator website Metacritic.
+In 1998, Mario Kart 64 was nominated for Console Racing Game of the Year by the Academy of Interactive Arts and Sciences during the inaugural Interactive Achievement Awards.
+Electronic Gaming Monthly named it a runner-up for "Multiplayer Game of the Year" (behind Saturn Bomberman) at their 1997 Editors' Choice Awards.

 Critics debated the game's presentation and visuals.
 Supporters felt the game adequately used the power of the N64, made the game stand out from others in the racing genre and in the Mario series, and was an improvement over its 16-bit predecessor.
 The French Officiel Nintendo Magazine enjoyed the game's colourful and fluid visuals, adding that its overall presentation likened a "magical" experience.
 Detractors of the graphics felt they lacked detail, were not a sufficient improvement over the previous 16-bit entry, and failed to fully benefit from the N64's power.
 The use of 2D sprites was a common critique, with Next Generation arguing that it made the game look outdated.

 Mario Kart 64s track design and gameplay polarised critics.
 The game was panned for being un-innovative, too easy, and simple and monotonous.
 Computer and Video Games and N64 Magazine felt that success was too dependent on getting the right power-ups.
 Cubed3 disliked Mario Kart 64s wide, motorway-like track design, saying that it did not provide an "adrenaline filled" experience which the player might have hoped for.
 Critics also found fault in the game's use of rubberband difficulty balancing, recognizing that it gave the enemy artificial intelligence (AI) an unfair advantage.
 Technical issues such as poor collision detection and lag in the four-player "Battle Mode" were also noted.